 Air Miles coalitions, gaming and streaming services, coalition loyalty programs, and any business with a high-value points system can be at risk.
 Even small businesses with punch-card style rewards could face fraud if, for example, employees issue themselves fake "punches" or savvy customers digitally manipulate app data.

-⚠️ Any industry that runs a loyalty or rewards system needs to be aware of fraud risks, but travel, retail, and financial services see the highest volumes due to the high value and liquidity of their rewards
+⚠️ Any industry that runs a loyalty or rewards system needs to be aware of fraud risks, but travel, retail, and financial services see the highest volumes due to the high value and liquidity of their rewards.

 When loyalty fraud hits, the damage isn't limited to stolen points.
 Companies often find themselves covering the financial loss, handling angry customers, and cleaning up reputational fallout that lingers long after the incident.